By: Marilyn L. Davis

 Set Realistic Expectations, Not Wishes

-Now that you’ve established your Recovery Goal to “Stay Chemically Free” or decided that another goal is equally important, decide what subgoals will move you closer to that goal.
+Now that you’ve established your Recovery Goal to “Stay Chemically Free” or decided that another goal is equally important, determine what subgoals will move you closer to that goal.
 Just remember to make them small enough to carry out, and give yourself enough time to carry them out.
 Have them written down.

 Some good sub-goals for early recovery are: